Quick Tips for Logistics Professionals

 - Appointing a registered and specialized customs representative avoids port blockages and tax repayment, saves time and secures operations.

-The new customs systems introduced in April 2026 change the rules of the game for traders selling tax-free cars to Maghreb countries: going through a registered customs representative (RDE) becomes essential to secure VAT exemption on new or used vehicles (VO/VN).
+The new customs systems introduced in April 2026 change the rules of the game for traders selling tax-free cars to Maghreb countries: going through a Registered Customs Representative (RDR) becomes essential to secure VAT exemption on new or used vehicles (VO/VN).

-The Maghreb: an important market for VO/VN dealers
+The Maghreb: a key market for new and used vehicle dealers

 - The Algerian market , driven by the diaspora, is highly regulated, but also in great demand, especially for new and recent vehicles.
 Different schemes exist, depending on the buyer’s tax residence.